Mortichar/semi-modify-game-speed/notes.md

 * We need to make the herblore calc item to level thing more functional/universal

 * Major script cleanup: moving variables to a SEMI variable container

+    * Move scripts & on/off status to this variable, combine setIntervals, etc

 * mastery time calculators